a11599/pmi/README.md

 - `VCPI_MIN_LOW_KB`: The amount of conventional memory to leave free after allocating VCPI memory in kilobytes.
 This is only effective if paging must be used in VCPI mode, where each allocated 4 MB will consume 4 KB of conventional memory.
 This may limit the amount of available extended memory if the available conventional memory in DOS is too low (although this is highly unlikely).
 The default value is `256`.

 - `DPMI_MAX_MEM_MB`: The maximum amount of memory allocated and locked in DPMI mode in megabytes.
 The default value is `64`.
-If you application does not require so much extended memory, it might be a good idea to reduce this amount to leave more room for other DPMI applications in a multitasking environment.
+If you application does not require that much extended memory, it might be a good idea to reduce this amount to leave more room for other DPMI applications in a multitasking environment.
 It also reduces the chance of startup failures due to the DPMI host refusing to lock a large amount of extended memory.

 - `DPMI_EXT_RSV_MB`: The maximum amount of extended memory which won't be allocated in DPMI mode, even if the DPMI host reports that it's possible.
 Value is in megabytes, the default is `2`.
-PMI will only reserve 15/16th of the reported lockable memory.
+PMI will only allocate 15/16th of the reported lockable memory.
 This parameter controls the maximum amount that is not reserved (the 1/16th of reported lockable memory).
 Set this to 0 to reserve all lockable memory.

 - `DPMI_LOW_RSV_KB`: The maximum amount of conventional memory which won't be allocated in DPMI mode, in kilobytes.
 Defaults to `64`.
 Similar to `DPMI_EXT_RSV_MB`, but for memory below 1 MB.
-PMI will only reserve 7/8th of available conventional memory and leave 1/8th, up to the amount defined in this parameter free.
+PMI will only allocate 7/8th of available conventional memory and leave 1/8th, up to the amount defined in this parameter free.
 Set it to 0 to reserve all conventional memory.

 - `DPMI_PREFERRED`: Flag to set host preference in V86 mode when both VCPI and DPMI hosts are available.
 When set to 0, VCPI mode will be used, when set to 1, PMI will use DPMI mode.
 Defaults to `0` (VCPI preferred).